 Abstract:

-Objectives The critical phosphorus concentration dilution curve (CPNDC) of spring wheat under drip irrigation was established, modified, and testified using field experiments, to provide a feasible way in the phosphorus nutrition diagnosis and phosphorus fertilizer recommendation of drip irrigation spring wheat production in Xinjiang.MothodsSpring wheat field experiments were carried out in Shihezi city of northern Xinjiang in 2023 and 2024, the test wheat cultivar was Xinchun 44, and the designed five P2O5 application rates were 0, 30, 90, 150, and 210 kg/hm2.
+Mothods Field experiments were carried out in Shihezi City of northern Xinjiang in 2023 and 2024, using the spring wheat cultivar Xinchun 44.
+Designed five P2O5 application rates were 0, 30, 90, 150, and 210 kg/hm2.
 Since the three-leaf stage of wheat, the aboveground dry matter mass and P content of spring wheat were analyzed regularly.
-The data of 2023 were used for the eatablishment of CPDNC model, and calculate the phosphorus nutrition index (PNI) of wheat.
-In 2024, an independent drip irrigation field experiment of spring wheat was set up to verify the availability of P recommendation using the established CPDNC model.
-In the experiment, conventional P management (P2O5 150 kg/hm2, 80% basal applied and 20% topdressed) was used as control, three phosphorus fertilizer application rates of PR, PR0.8 and PR1.2 were designed, and all topdressing treatments were carried out to verify the applicability of the model in guiding the topdressing of phosphorus fertilizer.
+The data of 2023 were used for the establishment of CPNDC model, and the phosphorus nutrition index (PNI) of wheat was calculated.
+In 2024, an independent drip irrigation field experiment of spring wheat was set up to verify the availability of P recommendation using the established CPNDC model.
+In the experiment, conventional P management (P2O5 150 kg/hm2, 80% basal applied and 20% topdressed) was used as control, three phosphorus fertilizer application rates of PR0.8, PR1 and PR1.2 were designed, and all topdressing treatments were carried out to verify the applicability of the model in guiding the topdressing of phosphorus fertilizer.